-Like many organizations, fraudulent email and text messages are being sent by individuals purporting to be representatives of the World Economic Forum.
+Like many organizations, fraudulent email, text messages and messages from fraudulent or fake social media profiles are being sent by individuals purporting to be representatives of the World Economic Forum.

 These email and text messages have in the past used the names of the Forum’s management team, with ‘Reply To’ addresses that do not end in @weforum.org.
 They may use Yahoo, Gmail or Hotmail accounts, and occasionally similar addresses (e.g. @weforum-jobs.org).

-Ultimately the recipient will be asked to provide personal information (passport, bank and other personal details), and finally payment (usually via Western Union or MoneyGram) to the fictitious Forum representative.
+Ultimately the recipient will be asked to provide personal information (passport, bank and other personal details), and finally payment (usually via Western Union or MoneyGram) to a fictitious Forum representative.

 These emails and text messages are not legitimate World Economic Forum communications, and are in most cases a form of advance fee fraud.
 Their objective is to mislead victims into paying for a fictitious membership, event registration or “training course” prior to an offer of employment.
 Their objective may also be to commit identity theft.